-- - rails depends on nokogiri, which needs these libs during build and runtime. - - nokogiri ships its own versions of libxml2 and libxslt in order to make it easier to build, but here we are instructing it to use the versions provided by Alpine.
-Refer to nokogiri docs for details. - - tell gem to install rails. - - The rails new command, which we are going to use shortly, will complain if we do not have a \$HOME.
+- - rails depends on nokogiri, which depends on zlib. - - tell gem to install rails. - - The rails new command, which we are going to use shortly, will complain if we do not have a \$HOME.
 After our project is created, we won't need it anymore.